-Soluble fiber is found in oat bran, barley, nuts, seeds, beans, lentils, grains, peas and some fruits and veggies like okra and brussels sprouts.
+Soluble fiber is found in oat bran, barley, nuts, seeds, beans, lentils, grains, peas and some fruits and veggies like okra and Brussels sprouts.

 Notice in the soluble food list above that most of them are late season fall harvested foods for winter eating.
-This is one of nature’s strategies to protect the gut from the coldness and dryness of winter by soothing, warming and lubricating the intestinal walls.
+This is one of nature’s strategies to insulate the gut from the coldness and dryness of winter by soothing, warming and lubricating the intestinal walls.
 So when the cold sets in, be sure to enjoy a warm bowl of oats and have a pot of lentils ready for dinner.

 The Skinny: Insoluble Fiber